-The \emph{Featuere Masking} block then selects, for each sample, the feature with lowest attribution and masks it.
+The \emph{Feature Masking} block then selects, for each sample, the feature with lowest attribution and masks it.
 The corresponding masked inputs, $\tilde{x}_{k,n}^{(i)}, (i = 1,\ldots, D_{k,n}) $ are afterward used to calculate the masked predictions, $\tilde{p}_{k,n}^{(i)} , (i = 1,\ldots, D_{k,n})$ that is fed back to the Divergence module at step 5.
 At the same time, predictions $\hat{y}_{k,n}^{(i)}$ from the tester block are fed in the Divergence block as shown in the step 3".
 Divergence module is the responsible to calculate Jensen-Shannon divergence between model predictions of original and masked inputs, $\mathbf{JS}(\hat{y}_{k,n}^{(i)} ||\tilde{p}_{k,n}^{(i)})$.
 The corresponding result, denoted as $\mathbf{JS}_{k,n}$ from this module is included with cross entropy loss as the objective function of the local model, shown at the stage 4".
 Similarly, the \emph{Recall Mapper} calculates the recall score $\rho_{k,n}$ based on the predicated and true positive values at stage 6 and 6" to include it in the local constrained optimization in step 7.
 Our focus lies in addressing imbalanced datasets within our traffic drop prediction problem, where accurately identifying positive classes assumes critical significance.
+The imbalance refers to the unequal distribution of classes in the dataset.
+Specifically, in traffic drop prediction, there are often fewer instances of traffic drop events compared to normal traffic.
 By incorporating recall constraints into our EGFL framework, the model is able to effectively capture positive instances, even those belonging to the minority class.